promcon/website/content/2017-munich/talks/improving-user-and-developer-experience-of-the-alertmanager-ui.md

 title: Improving User and Developer Experience of Alertmanager UI
 ---

-## Improving User and Developer Experience of Alertmanager UI
+## Improving User and Developer Experience of the Alertmanager UI

 Speaker: [Max Inden](/2017-munich/speakers/max-inden/)